 Kingston General Hospital Research Institute

 Not only can neurological deficits be acquired from brain disease, but also from other health complications.
 However, because the underlying problem is centralized elsewhere in the body, the presence of these neurological deficits are often be ignored or misunderstood.
-Dr. Gord Boyd, a clinician-scientist at Kingston General Hospital, is pioneering the use of Kinarm Labs for identifying and assessing sensorimotor and cognitive deficits caused by non-neurological disease.
+Dr. Gord Boyd, a clinician-scientist at Kingston Health Sciences Centre, is pioneering the use of Kinarm Labs for identifying and assessing sensorimotor and cognitive deficits caused by non-neurological disease.
 His research is bringing comprehensive, qualitative neurological assessments to new patient groups and refining treatment strategies.

 Dr. Boyd’s first research projects with the Kinarm investigated how poor brain tissue oxygenation (BtO2) during the first 24 hours of critical illness impacts brain function and long-term neurologic health.
 He is the first to connect low cerebral oxygen levels to an increased risk of developing delirium, a devastating and costly problem for patients in critical care.